cd721/hello_flask/README.md

-How to Containerize the Python Application.
+# How to Containerize the Python Application
 1. Make sure Docker Desktop is opened
 2. In your terminal, run ```docker build -t my-app .```
 3. Then run ```docker run -p 5000:5000 my-app```